-In Germany, the same rules that apply to EU citizens also apply to German citizens in other EU member states (see Artists with German citizenship travel to other EU countries to engage in artistic activities).
+In Germany, the same rules that apply to EU citizens also apply to German citizens in other EU member states (see Artists and creatives with German citizenship travel to other EU countries to engage in artistic activities).
 Exceptions and special rules in Germany are explained in the following examples.

 A Croatian video artist has been invited to a six-month stay at an artists’ house in Leipzig.
 He/She receives a stipend from the organizer.
 What rules must he/she observe?

 Germany has no three-month rule for the registration of EU citizens.
 Rather, they are subject to the general compulsory registration procedure, which is regulated by the Melderechtsrahmengesetz (English: legal framework for registration).